gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 gl.texParameteri(gl.TEXTURE_CUBE_MAP, gl.TEXTURE_MIN_FILTER, gl.LINEAR_MIPMAP_LINEAR);
 ```

-Note that for every face we fill it in with a 512x512 blank image by passing `null` to `texImage2D`.
-Cubemaps must have all 6 faces, all 6 faces must be the same size and be square.
-If they are not
+Note that for every face we fill it in with a 512x512 blank image by passing
+`null` to `texImage2D`.
+Cubemaps must have all 6 faces, all 6 faces must be the
-the texture will not render.
-But, we're loading 6 images.
-We'd
+same size and be square.
+If they are not the texture will not render.
+But, we're
-like to start rendering immediately so we allocate all 6 faces then start loading the images.
-As each image arrives we upload it to the correct face then generate the mipmap again.
-This means we can start rendering immediately and as the images are download the faces of the cubemap will get filled in with the images one at a time and still be renderable even if all 6 have not arrived yet.
+loading 6 images.
+We'd like to start rendering immediately so we allocate all 6
+faces then start loading the images.
+As each image arrives we upload it to the
+correct face then generate the mipmap again.
+This means we can start rendering
+immediately and as the images are download the faces of the cubemap will get
+filled in with the images one at a time and still be renderable even if all 6
+have not arrived yet.

 But, just loading the images is not enough.
+Like
-Like [lighting](webgl-3d-lighting-point.html) we need a little math here.
+[lighting](webgl-3d-lighting-point.html) we need a little math here.

-In this case we want to know for each fragment to be drawn, given a vector from the eye/camera to thtat position on the surface of the object, which direction will it reflect off the that surface.
-We can then use that direction to get a color from the cubemap.
+In this case we want to know for each fragment to be drawn, given a vector from
+the eye/camera to that position on the surface of the object, which direction
+will it reflect off the that surface.
+We can then use that direction to get a
+color from the cubemap.

 The formula to reflect is

     reflectionDir = eyeToSurfaceDir –
         2 ∗ dot(surfaceNormal, eyeToSurfaceDir) ∗ surfaceNormal

 Thinking about what we can see it's true.
-Recall from the [lighting articles] that a dot prodoct of 2 vectors returns the cosine of the angle between the 2 vectors.
-Adding vectors gives as a new vector so let's take the example of a eye looking directly perpendicular to a flat surface.
+Recall from the [lighting articles]
+that a dot product of 2 vectors returns the cosine of the angle between the 2
+vectors.
+Adding vectors gives as a new vector so let's take the example of a eye
+looking directly perpendicular to a flat surface.

 <div class="webgl_center"><img src="resources/reflect-180-01.svg" style="width: 400px"></div>

-Let's visualize the forumla above.
-First off recall the dot product of 2 vectors pointing in exactly opposite dfirections is -1 so visually
+Let's visualize the formula above.
+First off recall the dot product of 2 vectors
+pointing in exactly opposite directions is -1 so visually

 <div class="webgl_center"><img src="resources/reflect-180-02.svg" style="width: 400px"></div>

-Plugging that dot product and the <span style="color:black; font-weight:bold;">eyeToSurfaceDir</span> and <span style="color:green;">normal</span> in the reflection formula gives us this
+Plugging that dot product and the <span style="color:black; font-weight:bold;">eyeToSurfaceDir</span>
+and <span style="color:green;">normal</span> in the reflection formula gives us this

 <div class="webgl_center"><img src="resources/reflect-180-03.svg" style="width: 400px"></div>